UW-PREFIRE/PREFIRE_L0/README.md

 ### Each job (executing this science algorithm package) is configured via information contained within environment variables.

-### To specify that numpy, scipy, et cetera used by this algorithm should not use more than one thread or process, the below environment variables are expected to be set:
+### To specify that numpy, pandas, et cetera used by this algorithm should not use more than one thread or process, the below environment variables are expected to be set:

 ```
 MKL_NUM_THREADS=1